• title card: white all caps text reading ‘SILENT DUST’ with faint outline superimposed on a close-up of the head of a scarecrow wearing a bowler hat

 9. throughout — it’s the same old barn buildings used in the location shooting as in Man-eater of Surrey Green — the interior shots confirm it beyond doubt (now Deeves Hall Cottage, near Ridge).

 10. 7:45 — Scenes 10-18, where Steed is with the Minister, were written to be straight after Quince asking Mrs. Peel where all the marlets have gone but the episode has been reordered so scenes 19, 19A & 20 (Mellors stopping them in the field to Omrod talking to Juggins in the barn) come first.
-This moves the scripted USA commercial break to after when Juggins says “Lucky for you I am, isn’t it?”
+This moves the scripted Commercial break U.S.A. to after when Juggins says “Lucky for you I am, isn’t it?”

 11. 10:16 — Silent Dust is described as an organo-chlorine fertilizer that went wrong, killing first the earthworms, then the birds.
 The minister says it has it’s own built-in early warning system — the birds disappear.